A simple improved low temperature correction for the hierarchical equations of motion: Supplemental material

-The supporting information includes more details of the relationship between the HEOM low-temperature termination schemes and the weak-coupling quantum master equation, an exploration of using Redfield theory instead of Nakajima-Zwanzig theory to terminate the HEOM, and a description of the adaptive short iterative Arnoldi algorithm used to propagate the equations of motion in this work.
+The supporting information includes calculations using the different low temperature corrections for the donor-bridge acceptor model (Sec.
+S.1), an exploration of using Markovian time-convolutionless master equation theory (i.e. Redfield theory) instead of Nakajima-Zwanzig theory to terminate the HEOM (Sec.
+S.2), and a description of the adaptive short iterative Arnoldi algorithm used to propagate the equations of motion in this work (Sec.
+S.3).